Q: What is the Accessible Technology Initiative?

 Web Accessibility - The need to make websites, web applications, and digital content accessible.

 Instructional Materials - The need to make instructional materials and online course materials available (usable, already converted to required format) to students with disabilities at the same time they are available to all students.

-Procurement - The need to incorporate accessibility standards when acquiring new Electronic and Information Technology (EE&IT) products.
+Procurement - The need to incorporate accessibility standards when acquiring new Electronic and Information Technology (E&IT) products.